eliocamp/reproducibility-with-r/content/people/paocorrales/index.md

   url: https://www.instagram.com/paobcorrales
 ---

 I have a PhD from the University of Buenos Aires.
 I study atmospheric sciences applying data assimilation techniques to improve short-term forecasts of severe events in Argentina.
 Also, I'm a Trainer and instructor for The Carpentries and an RStudio certified instructor.
 I'm also part of Expedition Science, an Argentina-based NPO, where she leads educational projects such as science camps and workshops for students and K-12 science teachers.
-I'm a professor at the Data Sciences degree and postgraduate courses at Guillermo Brown University.
+I'm a professor at the Data Sciences degree at Austral University.

 I develops openly licensed materials to teach and learn R from scratch.